-

 Scholarships by major

-Find awards tailored to your field—engineering, computer science, biology, math, and more—on our Scholarships by major page.
+Find awards tailored to your field—engineering, computer science, biology, math, and more—on our scholarships by major page.

 Scholarships for high school seniors

 Planning to pursue a STEM degree?
-Start early with our Scholarships for high school seniors guide to discover STEM-friendly awards and upcoming deadlines.
+Start early with our scholarships for high school seniors guide to discover STEM-friendly awards and upcoming deadlines.

 Scholarships for college students

 Already enrolled in a STEM program?
-Explore our Scholarships for college students resource for funding opportunities at every college level.
+Explore our scholarships for college students resource for funding opportunities at every college level.

 Scholarships for first-generation students

 First in your family to attend college and majoring in STEM?
-Browse First-generation student scholarships designed to support your academic journey.
+Browse first-generation student scholarships designed to support your academic journey.

 Scholarships for adults

 Returning to school or transitioning into a STEM career?
-Scholarships for Adult Learners can help cover tuition, lab fees, and certifications in high-demand STEM fields.
+Scholarships for adult learners can help cover tuition, lab fees, and certifications in high-demand STEM fields.

 Scholarships for women